-The composition fees for the Master of Urban Design in the academic year 2017-2018 is HK$ 158,900.
-The fee covers tuition for courses on offer and student’s usage of university facilities, including health clinic, sports centre and library.
-It does not include costs for fieldtrips, printing, binding, stationery, books, and model-making.
+The composition fees for the Master of Urban Design in the academic year 2023-2024 is HK$ 247,000 (subject to the University’s approval).
+The composition fees only cover tuition fees for courses on offer and student’s usage of University facilities, such as health clinic, sports centre and library facilities.
+It does not include fees such as costs for local and international field trips, printing, binding, stationery, books and model building.

 A new studio space at the 8/F Knowles Building is provided to MUD teaching activities and student work.
 Students can benefit from the facilities and technical know-how of Department of Urban Planning and Design, Landscape, Real Estate and Architecture.
 Students also could access the latest Digital Fabrication Laboratory and other workshop facilities in the Department of Architecture.

-Application from a list of developing countries in Asia are eligible to apply for the Asian Development Bank – Japan Scholarship (ADB) which provides financial assistance to well-qualified candidates to pursue postgraduate studies in city and building-related fields.
-The Scholarship covers tuition fees and living expenses during the study in Hong Kong.
-More details can be found in the website (http://www.adb.org/JSP).
-Applicants from developed economies, Hong Kong and Mainland China included, are ineligible for the ADB scholarship.
-For ADB scholarship please see here.
+Application from a list of developing countries in Asia and the Pacific are eligible to apply for the Asian Development Bank – Japan Scholarship Program (ADB-JSP).
+Application for the Joint Japan/World Bank Graduate Scholarship Program (JJWBGSP) is open to worldwide developing countries.
+The ADB-JSP & JJWBGSP provide financial assistance to well-qualified candidates to pursue postgraduate studies in city and building-related fields.
+The Scholarship covers tuition fees, international fieldtrip and living expenses during the study in Hong Kong.
+For ADB-JSP scholarship, please see: https://www.adb.org/site/careers/japan-scholarship-program/main.
+For JJWBGSP scholarship, please see: https://www.worldbank.org/en/programs/scholarships or contact MUD admission officer.
+Applicants from Hong Kong and Mainland China are ineligible for ADB-JSP & JJWBGSP scholarship.